martymac/fpart/README.md

 see the 'See also' section at the end of this document).

-In addition to being very fast (as transfers start during FS crawling and are parallelized), fpsync is able to resume synchronization jobs (see option -r) and presents an overall progress status.
+In addition to being very fast (as transfers start during FS crawling and are parallelized), fpsync is able to resume or replay synchronization jobs (see options -r and -R) and presents an overall progress status.
 It also has a small memory footprint compared to rsync itself when migrating filesystems with a big number of files.

 Last but not least, fpsync is very easy to set up and only requires a few (common) software to run: fpart, rsync and/or cpio, a POSIX shell, sudo and ssh.